hannahbellesheart/blackbox.ai.security.analysis/user-workspace/pinkboxagent/extension/README.md

 # BLACKBOX AI — #1 Coding Agent. +10 Million Devs.
-Free and No Signup Required
+Free and No Signup Required (But yes you have to register with your google account via oauth2 -hannahbelle)

 >  **+10 Million Developers** rely on BLACKBOX.AI for code. **+3 Million VSCode Installs.** Chat with your entire codebase and ask any coding question